octobercms/october/modules/backend/widgets/table/README.md

 * `columns` - the columns definitions, see below
 * `data_source` - The data source class.
 Should specify the full qualified data source class name or alias.
 See the data source aliases below.
 * `key_column` - name of the key column.
 The default value is **id**.
+* `records_per_page` - number of records per page.
+If not specified, the pagination will be disabled.
+* `postback_handler_name` - AJAX data handler name for the automatic data postback.
+The data will be posted only when the AJAX requests posts data to this handler.
+The default value is **onSave**.
+This parameter is applicable only with client-memory data sources.
+* `adding` - indicates if record deleting is allowed, default is **true**.
+* `deleting` - indicates if record deleting is allowed, default is **true**.
+* `toolbar` - specifies if the toolbar should be visible, default is **true**.
+* `height` - specifies the data table height, in pixels.
+The default value is **false** - the height is not limited.

 The `data_source` parameter can take aliases for some data source classes for the simpler configuration syntax.
 Known aliases are: